michaelsanford/Tip-Tap/README.md

 ## How to Play

-1. A large letter or number will appear on screen
+1. A large letter or number appears on screen
 2. Press the matching key on your keyboard
-3. Get points for correct answers!
+3. Score points and keep your streak alive!
 4. Close the window when you're done playing

 ## License